awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requesttypes-create.md

 The Amazon Resource Name \(ARN\) that identifies the stack that contains the custom resource\.
 This response value should be copied *verbatim* from the request\.

 PhysicalResourceId
-This value should be an identifier unique to the custom resource vendor, and can be up to 1 Kb in size\.
+This value should be an identifier unique to the custom resource vendor, and can be up to 1 KB in size\.
 The value must be a non\-empty string and must be identical for all responses for the same resource\.

-#### Example<a name="w8424ab1c27c24c17c19c11b7b4b6"></a>
+#### Example<a name="w8676ab1c27c23c19c19c11b7b4b6"></a>

 ```
 {